Small-time local control of a Schr\"odinger equation: a negative and a positive quadratic result: Proof of the positive result

 \section{Proof of the positive result}

 We prove \cref{thm:positive}.
-In all this section, we therefore assume that $k \in \N^*$ is fixed with $\langle \mu, \varphi_k \rangle = 0$, $a_k = 0$ (see \cref{def:cj_a}) and that assumption \eqref{eq:hyp-c0-k} holds.
+In all this section, we therefore assume that $k \in \N^*$ is fixed with $\langle \mu, \varphi_k \rangle = 0$, $a_k = 0$ (see \cref{def:cj_a}) and that assumption \eqref{eq:hyp-c0-k} holds (see \cref{rk:k=0} for the case $k = 0$).
 The core of the proof lies in the analysis of the quadratic form $Q$ to achieve motions in the directions $\pm i \varphi_k$ (see \cref{sec:approximate}).
 The other parts of the argument are relatively standard (motion in the directions $\pm \varphi_k$, control in projection, and nonlinear fixed-point argument with estimate of the cost).